jmcs/ecological/README.rst

 |                   |               |                 |                                                 | ``class MyConfig(ecological.Config, wanted_type=int, ...)``       |
 +-------------------+---------------+-----------------+-------------------------------------------------+-------------------------------------------------------------------+

-Following rules apply when options are resolved:
+The following rules apply when options are resolved:

-- in the case of specyfing options on both levels (variable and class) the variable ones take precedence over class ones,
+- when options are specified on both levels (variable and class), the variable ones take precedence over class ones,
-- when some options are missing on the variable level their defaults are taken from the class level,
+- when some options are missing on the variable level, their default values are taken from the class level,
 - it is not necessary to assign an ``ecological.Variable`` instance to change the behavior; it can still be changed on the class level (globally).